Skip to Content

 Pre-Painted Bollards & Epoxy/Urethane Coating Systems

-Ideally pre-painted steel pipe bollards are finished prior to shipment using controlled coating processes that provide consistent coverage and quality.
-High-performance epoxy/urethane paint systems are commonly used for applications requiring long-term durability and visibility.
+Ideally, pre-painted steel pipe bollards are factory finished prior to shipment using controlled coating processes that ensure uniform coverage, consistent film thickness, and overall coating quality.
+High-performance epoxy/urethane paint systems are commonly specified for applications where long-term durability sustained visibility are required.

-In a multi-stage epoxy/urethane system, an epoxy base layer enhances adhesion by bonding to the metal substrate and thereby increases corrosion protection, while a urethane topcoat with clear coat provides a smooth, high-gloss finish with excellent color stability.
-This combination delivers superior performance compared to single-coat or primer-only finishes.
+In a multi-stage epoxy/urethane coating system, an epoxy base layer is applied to promote strong adhesion by chemically bonding to the metal substrate, thereby enhancing corrosion protection and long-term performance.
+This is followed by a urethane topcoat, typically with a clear coat, which provides a smooth, high-gloss finish with excellent color retention.
+Together, these layers deliver significantly improved performance and appearance when compared to single-coat or primer-only finish systems.

-Pre-painted bollards greatly reduce the need for on-site painting, reducing installation time, labor cost, and project complexity.
-This approach provides a professional finished appearance while improving overall bollard performance and useful lifespan.
+Pre-painted bollards substantially reduce or eliminate the need for on-site painting, reducing installation, labor requirements, and project complexity.
+This factory-applied approach results in a clean, professional finished appearance while improving overall bollard performance, durability, and useful service life.

 Galvanized Steel Pipe Bollards

-Galvanizing is another corrosion protection option used for steel pipe bollards in environments where exposure to moisture, chemicals, or corrosive conditions is a concern.
+Galvanizing is another corrosion protection option for steel pipe bollards used in environments where exposure to moisture, chemicals, or other corrosive conditions is a concern.
 Hot-dip galvanizing coats the steel with a protective zinc layer that provides long-term resistance to corrosion.

-Another drawback to galvanizing is from the surface condition and it's appearance under paint.
-Galvanized steel can off-gas (from weather conditions or quenching) which can cause paint to bubble and debond.
-Galvanizing does not leave a smooth, blemish free surface therefor paint may not have the smooth modern and professional look needed in less industrial more architectural application areas.
+Another drawback of galvanizing is the surface condition and its appearance when painted.
+Galvanized steel can off-gas due to weather conditions or quenching processes, which may cause paint to bubble or debond.
+In addition, galvanizing does not produce a smooth, blemish-free surface, which can prevent painted finishes from achieving the clean, modern, and professional appearance often required in less industrial, more architectural applications.

-Zinc is designed to slowly release compounds as the protective coating weathers.
-While this aids in zinc's protective abilities, it also contributes to water pollution.
-For this reason, many municipalities and protected areas do not allow for galvanized steel post bollards.
+Zinc is designed to slowly release compounds as they weather, which contributes to corrosion protection but also contributes to water pollution.
+As a result, many municipalities and protected do not allow the use of galvanized steel post bollards.

-Because galvanizing involves additional processing considerations, availability and suitability may vary by bollard size, installation area and configuration.
-Specifiers should evaluate environmental conditions and long-term maintenance expectations when considering galvanized options.
+Because galvanizing involves additional processing considerations, availability and suitability may vary by bollard size, installation area, and configuration.
+Specifiers should carefully evaluate environmental conditions and long-term maintenance expectations when considering galvanized options.

 Environmental & Regional Considerations